Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

 The Diamond Princess's captain announced World Central Kitchen's new role in a ship-wide address Tuesday, according to passenger Matthew Smith.

-"This is to relieve pressure on the crew," Smith said via Twitter, adding that he believes the move could also make it easier for people working on the ship to observe quarantine rules.
+"This is to relieve pressure on the crew," Smith said via Twitter, adding that he believes the extra help could make it easier for people working on the ship to observe quarantine rules.

 This is how we @WCKitchen build a field kitchen in 15 seconds! #DiamondPrincess @PrincessCruises pic.twitter.com/VXzyTRRPFp— José Andrés (@chefjoseandres) February 18, 2020